Transitioning to Vegan

 Our guest today, shares some useful tips for anyone who wishes to follow the Vegan diet.
 She is Georgia Neroutsou and she is a new youtube creator, with self-improvement and self-awareness videos.

 We all know that we need to detoxify our body.
 Going Vegan sounds like a great solution, right?
 Maybe you have already tried unsuccessfully.
-Let’s see the pitfalls and the right steps to make the transition easy!
+Let’s see the pitfalls and the right steps to make the transition to Vegan easy!

-Habits that make the vegan diet hard to digest:
+Habits that make the Vegan diet hard to digest:

 - Bread, rice or pasta are the usual fillers to satiate your hunger.
 But the result is a bloated belly.
 Try eliminating grains from your diet and add a lot of oil, seeds or nuts in your meal to make it satisfying.

 - Lentils, beans, chickpeas are the most popular and tasty legumes.
 But they are hard to digest.
 A few handfuls per week should be enough.
-Add plenty of spices that aid digestion, like ginger, cumin, coriander, dill or aniseeds.
+Add plenty of spices that aid digestion, like ginger, cumin, coriander, dill or aniseed.

 - Going vegan is a step to uncharted territory, cooking wise.
-You might feel lost as to what to cook.
+You might feel lost about what to cook.
 You might feel anxious to transform all traditional recipes with animal-derived products to their vegan version.
 So you keep reminding yourself of your old habits, instead of transitioning to unfamiliar meals.
 In this journey, avoid substitutes, like milk or cheese substitutes.
 Eliminate prepared foods and snacks with chemical additives.
 Gather the crops of nature, and experiment with their combinations.
 You will be surprised by your creativity!